pranav-ap/blog/content/posts/propositional-logic.md

 If a model is returned, then WalkSAT has indeed proved satisfiability of the set of clauses (sentence).
 Failure, on the other hand, can represent either of the following:

-- the sentence is unsatisfiable
+- The sentence is unsatisfiable
-- the algorithm needs more time, ie. larger `max_flips` to find a model
+- The algorithm needs more time, ie. larger `max_flips` to find a model that satisfies the propositions

 <figure style="width: 700px">
 	<img src="/media/logic/walk-sat.png" alt="WalkSAT Algorithm">